Peace-Apple/featherbasics/README.md

-A simple messaging app to learn the basics of FeatherJS
+A simple messaging app to learn the basics of FeatherJS from scratch